Bay View Brewing Company

 a new plant was built (see photo below), and the production of

 real lager beer was introduced.
-The Bay View Brewery was also the first to
+At this time a bottling works was also built across from the brewery.
+Bay View was also the first to

 introduce bottled lager beer on the Puget Sound.
 They bottled in quart, pint, and